Ultimate wilderness in Patagonia

 The background of the Torres del Paine National Park consists of a massive block of granite mountains, pushed up by the nearby Patagonian ice cap.
 The life line nourishes rugged rivers, robust icebergs, wild waterfalls and bright blue lakes.
 There is a rich fauna and flora.
 The absolute pride is the Andean condor, the largest bird in the world.
 Man is a guest in these surroundings.

 These are big names: Patagonia and the Andes mountains.
 They meet each other in their crown jewel: Torres del Paine.
 This is nature at its absolute best.
 It is one of the most rugged territories in the world.
-The elements wreak havoc here on a daily basis.
+The elements wreak havoc on a daily basis.
 One day, snow storms may sweep through the mountains, while the valley basks in the sun.
-Four seasons in one day is quite normal here.
+Four seasons in one day is quite normal in Torres del Paine National Park.

 The vast Campo de Hielo Sur, the southern Patagonian ice field, is the largest ice field in the southern hemisphere.
 This massive stretch of ice measures 14,000 km2 in size and has 48 large and over 100 smaller glaciers.
 Four of these glaciers end up in Torres del Paine: the Grey Glacier, the Dickson Glacier, the Zapata Glacier and the Tyndall Glacier.
 They are the beating heart of this territory.
 The ice is extremely powerful, the glaciers push the mountains upward and feed the wilderness with water, while the cold winds of the ice fields control the climate.
 This is a sinister place, unmatched in its beauty.